by Lindsay Frankel

 How to Use Board and Batten Siding

-The board and batten style provides the versatility to create an ultra-personalized aesthetic.
+The style provides the versatility to create an ultra-personalized aesthetic.
 Mathieson said designers can play with the batten spacing, and incorporate other materials or siding profiles, to create both modern and more traditional looks.

 For example, if you’re thinking about designing a modern farmhouse that uses board and batten siding for the entire façade, Mathieson recommends wider spacing to achieve an elegant, modern aesthetic that doesn’t look too busy.

 Mathieson has also gone the opposite direction and used very tight batten spacing in a dark color to create a very modern, textured wall.

 While the look can certainly be used as the main focus of an elevation, Mathieson said it can also be successfully used for gable detail.

 “If you do tighter spacing right up in the peak, it almost gives the look and feel of an applied grate,” Mathieson said.